Ghostbusters (2016 film): Plot

-The Ghostbusters realize Rowan is planting his devices along ley lines, with their alignments intersecting at the Mercado Hotel in Times Square, a site of violent occurrences.
-They find that Rowan's vortex will breach a ghostly dimension at the intersection, potentially triggering an apocalypse.
-During a confrontation, Abby warns Rowan that he will be going to jail, but Rowan, not wanting to turn himself in, electrocutes himself with his main machine, after which Jillian deactivates it.
-Jillian then finds an annotated copy of Ghosts from Our Past in Rowan's underground laboratory, explaining the similarity between their technologies.
-Erin later discovers that Rowan planned to commit suicide so he could become a ghost himself.
+The group is brought to Mayor Bradley and his deputy Jennifer Lynch, who reveal that they and the Department of Homeland Security (DHS) know of the city's supernatural activities.
+While privately acknowledging the team's work, they publicly denounce them as fraudsters.
+The quartet realize Rowan is planting his devices along ley lines, with their alignments intersecting at the Mercado Hotel in Times Square, a site of violent occurrences where Rowan's vortex will breach a ghostly dimension, potentially triggering an apocalypse.
+When they confront him in his boiler room laboratory, Abby warns him of imprisonment, but unwilling to turn himself in, Rowan electrocutes himself with his main machine.
+After deactivating it, Holtz finds an annotated copy of Ghosts from Our Past, explaining the similarity between their technologies.
+Erin later discovers that Rowan planned his suicide to become a ghost himself.

 Rowan returns as a deity-like ghost and attempts to kill the Ghostbusters at their headquarters by possessing Abby, but Patty stops him.
 He then possesses Kevin and escapes to the hotel, opening the portal and releasing galvanized ghosts.
-The authorities are subdued, but the Ghostbusters fight through Rowan's spectral army to reach the portal.
+Rowan subdues the authorities, but the Ghostbusters fight through his army to reach the portal.
 After leaving Kevin, Rowan asks the quartet what form they would like him to appear as.
 When Patty suggests a ghost, Rowan appears as the ghost in the Ghostbusters' logo, grows to a kaiju-like size, and goes on a rampage.
-The team turns Ecto-1's reactor as a makeshift bomb, detonating a nuclear explosion inside the vortex.
+The team uses Ecto-1's reactor as a makeshift bomb, detonating a nuclear explosion inside the vortex.
 This reverses the portal and forces Rowan and the ghosts back in, restoring the city.
 Rowan tries to drag Abby with him in retaliation, but Erin leaps into the portal and rescues her.

 Despite the city's fascination with the supernatural and lauding the Ghostbusters as heroes, the mayor's office continues to denounce them publicly but covertly funds their operations.
-With new resources, the Ghostbusters move to a disused firehouse, where they build more equipment, including an ecto-containment system.
+With added resources, the Ghostbusters move to a disused firehouse, where they build more equipment, including an ecto-containment system.
 While investigating electronic voice phenomenon (EVP), Patty hears the word "Zuul".